BEST LOUISIANA SEAFOOD BOIL Call Us for Orders! (855) Da - Cajun (855) 322-2586

 With over 30 years of experience cooking in the finest restaurants, our chefs are excited to present their vision to you and all our guests.
 Our caring and committed staff will ensure you have a fantastic experience with us.

 Chef Gee (or “Crazy Creole” as everyone calls him), learned what fresh and flavorful food tasted like while growing up hunting and fishing with his father.
 He taught him how to cook what they caught.
-At the age of ten he started scuba diving.
-He used a spear to catch fish and lobsters, which he sold to local cooks to earn extra money wh
+At the age of 10, he started scuba diving.
+He used a spear to catch fish and lobsters, which he sold to local cooks to earn extra money whil

 Chef Gee (or “Crazy Creole” as everyone calls him), learned what fresh and flavorful food tasted like while growing up hunting and fishing with his father.
 He taught him how to cook what they caught.
-At the age of ten he started scuba diving.
+At the age of 10, he started scuba diving.
 He used a spear to catch fish and lobsters, which he sold to local cooks to earn extra money while in high school.
-By the time he was 18, he had mastered the art of cooking seafood but it wasn’t until 1976, when Guy moved to New Orleans, that his culinary career began.
+By the time he was 18, he had mastered the art of cooking seafood but it wasn’t until 1976 when Guy moved to New Orleans that his culinary career began.
 It all started with the love he had for his Creole culture.
 He remembers sitting in his Grandma’s kitchen while she cooked, and learning all that he could.
-This led him to meet with other grandmothers in the New Orleans area, so that he could add to his repertoire of recipes and cooking techniques.
+This led him to meet with other grandmothers in the New Orleans area so that he could add to his repertoire of recipes and cooking techniques.
 Guy was blessed to meet and learn from several famous mentors.
 His personal hero was the famous Leah Chase, of Dooky Chase’s restaurant.
 Chef Chase and a lesser-known, however highly acclaimed chef named Carmel Fredrick, taught Guy how to cook old-school Creole cuisine.
 He was also fortunate to have Chef Paul Prudhomme as a mentor and friend, who taught him how to cook Cajun cuisine.
 Guy’s first job was chopping vegetables in Olivier’s Creole restaurant, in the Gentilly neighborhood of New Orleans in 1979.
-As he worked his way up the culinary ladder, he wondered why so many restaurants that had great food, where going out of business.
-So, he started taking restaurant management classes, attending seminars and became a restaurant management consultant.
+As he worked his way up the culinary ladder, he wondered why so many restaurants that had great food were going out of business.
+So, he started taking restaurant management classes, attending seminars, and then became a restaurant management consultant.
 For 15 years, he taught restaurant owners how to price their food and save money on labor costs.
 In 2011, Chef Gee purchased a food truck and named it, the “Crazy Creole Rolling Café.”
 His food truck had long lines wherever they went in the Los Angeles area.
 He also ran a successful catering business at that time, but his customers wanted more.
-In 2014, Chef Guy opened his first brick and mortar restaurant called the “Crazy Creole Café,” in Long Beach, California.
-People drove from over an hour away to taste Chef Gee famous Seafood Gumbo, Oxtails and his wife Chef Aliza’s Asian-Cajun Cuisine.
+In 2014, Chef Guy opened his first brick-and-mortar restaurant called the “Crazy Creole Café” in Long Beach, California.
+People drove from over an hour away to taste Chef Gee's famous Seafood Gumbo, Oxtails, and his wife Chef Aliza’s Asian-Cajun Cuisine.
 What made everything so special was the fact that Guy shipped in his product from Louisiana several times a week and his patrons could taste the difference.
 Chef Gee restaurant was reviewed in numerous newspapers, magazines and it won the Long Beach Press Telegram's Restaurant Award three years in a row, along with 4 ½ Star ratings on Yelp.
-In 2019, Chef Gee was recruited to transform the EMC Oxnard Seafood Restaurant to a Creole-Cajun Seafood House.
+In 2019, Chef Gee was recruited to transform the EMC Oxnard Seafood Restaurant into a Creole-Cajun Seafood House.
 He is currently working on a cookbook of old-school Creole Cuisine, to honor his grandmothers and share the recipes they taught him.
 Creole cooking is in Chef Gee DNA.
 It’s not just a way of life, it is his life!